build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 You can change your Java EE App and run docker build, tag and push commands to update your App Runner automatically.

-Hoe you enjoy this tutorial and please feel free to provide us any feedback!
+Hope you enjoy this tutorial and please feel free to provide us any feedback!